-To share the URL with the group, simply click “copy link”.
+To share the URL on the Facebook thread, simply click “copy link”.
 You can now enter your blurb on the thread and then paste the link.
 Having the two windows open in split screen mode makes this a very fast process as you update the group you are sharing the link to.

 When adding links I also like to shorten it, as it looks neater on the thread, but this isn’t essential.To shorten the link, simply click “Convert URL to shortlink”.
 The shortened link will look like this:

 Keep a spreadsheet of the URL in case an opportunity to share the post again comes up in the same group in another context.
 Adding value to groups is a strategy you should always use above promotion.
 Only share your posts when requested, don’t spam!

 Seeing The Traffic from Groups in Your Google Analytics

 So now that you have created your UTM’s (It told you it was easier than you thought, didn’t I?) you can easily track Facebook group threads in your analytics.

 In your data, you should see the name of the groups show up as people click on your links.

 In the screenshot below, group 1 and group 9 are the same group.
 Unfortunately, when I started this method I didn’t realise the importance of keeping the group name EXACTLY the same.
 I have to add group 1 and 9 when looking at my traffic stats.